dynawo/dyn-grid-compliance-verification/docs/tutorial/2_general_usage.md

 * Dynawo has exceeded the maximum timeout established in the simulation of the model

-The user can check the reason for the error in the *dgcv.log* file left by the tool in the **log** directory inside the user configuration directory.
+The user can check the reason for the error in the *dycov.log* file left by the tool in the **log** directory inside the user configuration directory.

 ```
-dgcv$
+dycov$
 ├── config.ini
 ...
 ├── log
-│   ├── dgcv.log
+│   ├── dycov.log
 ...
 ```